TrueBlocks/trueblocks-khedra/book/src/user_man/getting_started.md

 - **`rpcs`**: List of RPC endpoints.
 At least one valid and reachable endpoint is required.
 - **`enabled`**: Whether the chain is active.

+#### Behavior for Empty RPCs
+- If the `RPCs` field is empty in the environment, it is ignored and the configuration file's value is preserved.
+- If the `RPCs` field is empty in the final configuration (after merging), the configuration will be rejected.

+---

 ### Services (API, Scraper, Monitor, IPFS)

-Defines various services provided by Khedra.
+Defines various services provided by **Khedra**.
 Supported services:

 - **API**:
   - Requires `port` to be specified.